ArneBinder/pie-datasets/dataset_builders/hf/scidtb_argmin/README.md

 ### Source Data

-The source data is available online at https://emnlp2014.org/.
+The source data is a subset of EMNLP abstracts in the year 2014, available online at https://emnlp2014.org/.

 #### Initial Data Collection and Normalization